OctopusDeploy/docs/docs/administration/managing-users-and-teams/service-accounts.md

 It is best to create **Service accounts** for this purpose to provide each service with the least privileges required for the tasks each service will perform.

 :::hint
-**Service accounts** are **API-only accounts** that can be assigned permissions in the same way you do for normal user accounts, but are prevented from using the Octopus web portal.
+**Service accounts**Â areÂ **API-only accounts**Â that can be assigned permissions in the same way you do for normal user accounts, but are prevented from using the Octopus web portal.
 :::

 :::success
-Service accounts authenticate with the Octopus API using their [Octopus API Key](/docs/home/how-to/how-to-create-an-api-key.md).
+Service accounts authenticate with the Octopus API using theirÂ [Octopus API Key](/docs/home/how-to/how-to-create-an-api-key.md).
 :::

 ## Creating a service account